nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 ### Chaining Passes

-Under the hood, every neural‐network operation—whether it’s a matrix multiply, an activation function, or a bias addition—boils down to four simple GPU steps:
+Under the hood, every neural‐network operation, whether it’s a matrix multiply, an activation function, or a bias addition, boils down to four simple GPU steps:

 1. Bind inputs as textures (weights, activations, or intermediate results).
 2. Attach a fresh output texture to an offscreen framebuffer (FBO).